tshanedc/bikesharing_finalproject/README.md

 As it can be seen, indeed the mayority of bike trips have been taken by member riders (registered) than by casual ones.
 This observation is a very predictive pattern considering that by thinking of 'membership' already speaks of a very loyal and frequent user audience.

-Also, the 'member' type ratio increased steadily until 2019.
-This is also a predictive behaviour considering that year 2020, in the early months, was struck by the covid 19 pandemic.
+In a glance, the 'member' type ratio increased steadily until 2019.
+However, the ratio between member and casual drastically reverses in 2020 due to the covid 19 pandemic.
+We will reassess this impact in the map again to identify the most current behavior of users.

-Lastly, this visual also shows a predictive behaviour that is a low number of bike rides during the 1st and 4th Quarters of the year.
-These timeframe corresponds to the winter months.

 ### Pre-Covid and Post-Covid Bike Users Trend
 The third visuals compared the change in both bike ride trends and the ratio of member usage between Pre-Covid and Post-Covid: